nextcloud/notifications/README.md

 # Notifications

-An app that notifies the user about import events of other apps.
+An app that notifies the user about important events of other apps.

 ## QA metrics on master branch: